DomainDrivenArchitecture/dda-masto-embed/README.md

 We use bootstrap for rough styling.
 More styling is up to you at the moment, help is welcome :-)

+## using in reply mode
+Add `replies_to=<REPLY-ID>` and optionally whether you only want to include favorited replies as `filter_favorited=<TRUE|FALSE>` to the div.

+Instead of embedding all Posts of one account, this will fetch the replies to one Post and display them

 ## dev setup